Vlad Ixel

 • Competitor at the World Ultra Trail Championships

-In November he won the MSIG Action Asia 50km trail race by 41 minutes (more here) and in December he won The North Face Hong Kong 50k by 26 minutes and broke the course record (more here).
+In November he won the MSIG Action Asia 50km trail race by 41 minutes (more here) and in December he won The North Face Hong Kong 50k by 26 minutes, breaking the course record (more here).

 Vlad was a finalist in Vegan Athlete of the Year 2014.
 Soon after he returned to TNF Thailand and won the 100k race (more here).